Quantum loop groups and $K$-theoretic stable envelopes: The -theoretic Hall algebra and Nakajima quiver varieties

 Let us show that the map $f$ is fiberwise injective.
 If $f(\{\psi_i\}_{i\in I}) = 0$ for a certain collection of linear maps

 then the collection of subspaces $\{\text{Ker }\psi_i \subseteq \tV_i\}_{i\in I}$ is preserved by the $X,Y$ maps and contains the image of the $A$ maps.
 By stability, this requires

 Similarly, the dual of the map $g$ (using the trace pairing $\text{Hom}(\tV,V)^\vee \cong \text{Hom}(V,\tV)$) is shown to be fiberwise injective by the analogous argument to the one previously presented for $f$, and thus $g$ is surjective.
 We conclude that the middle cohomology $\CE$ of the complex \eqref{eqn:complex} is a vector bundle, and it is clear that its rank is \eqref{eqn:rank of complex}.
-Finally, it is easy to see that the section $s$ lies in the kernel of $g$ (and thus yields a section of $\CE$) and it vanishes precisely when there exist linear maps as in \eqref{eqn:the psis} such that
+Finally, it is easy to see that $s$ takes values in the kernel of $g$ (and thus yields a section of $\CE$) and it vanishes precisely when there exist linear maps as in \eqref{eqn:the psis} such that

 for all $\oij \in E$ and all $i \in I$.
 This precisely yields the top arrows in the commutative diagram \eqref{eqn:locus}.
-Finally, the surjectivity of the maps $\psi_i$ follow from the stability of the representation $\{V_i\}_{i \in I}$, together with the surjectivity of the maps $\pi_i$.
+Finally, the surjectivity of the maps $\psi_i$ follows from the stability of the representation $\{V_i\}_{i \in I}$, together with the surjectivity of the maps $\pi_i$. \end{proof}